labgem/microscope-user-doc/docs/content/overview/organismselection.rst

 Example
 =======

-In this example, will we show how to select some organisms from the phylum Actinobacteria and whose strain name contains some characters.
+In this example, will we show how to select some organisms (with the advanced genome selector) from the phylum Actinobacteria and whose strain name contains some characters.

 Select by taxonomy
 ------------------

-The first step is to filter organisms in the Actinobacteria phylum.
+The first step is to filter genomes in the Actinobacteria phylum.
-To do so, opens the selector and select *Taxonomy* in the **Search Criterion**.
+To do so, open the selector and select *Taxonomy* in the **Search Criterion**.
 Then type "actinobacteria" in the **Search Field**.
-You will notice that suggestions are shown as you type.
+You will notice that suggestions are shown as you are typing.

 .. image:: img/advanced-selector-select-actinobacteria.png

-The filters are shown in the drop down list.
+Filters are shown in the drop down list.
-In taxonomy mode, the filters can operate on any taxonomic level.
+In taxonomy mode, filters can operate on any taxonomic level.
 Click on "Actinobacteria".

-The list of all organisms in the Actinobacteria phylum is then in the **Pre-selection Zone**.
+The list of all genomes in the Actinobacteria phylum is now in the **Pre-selection Zone**.

 .. image:: img/advanced-selector-list-actinobacteria-genus.png

-Note that the filter and the number of organisms filtered appear on the interface.
+Note that the filter and the number of genomes filtered appear on the interface.
 In this example, we have specified the phylum exactly.
 Hence the filter is "phylum is 'Actinobacteria'".
 See :ref:`filters` for more detailled explanations.

-By default, organisms are grouped by Genus.
+By default, genomes are grouped by Genus.
 Use the "Display by" menu to group by phylum.

 .. image:: img/advanced-selector-list-actinobacteria-phylum.png